jose-elias-alvarez/minsnip.nvim/README.md

   the same format as VS Code, meaning you can use snippets from VS Code extensions.
 Also supports LSP snippets and integrates with popular completion engines.
-I used vim-vsnip for a long time and am a fan of everything except writing my own JSON snippets, which is hellish.
+I used vim-vsnip for a long time and am a fan of everything except writing my own JSON snippets, which is awful.

 - [snippets.nvim](https://github.com/norcalli/snippets.nvim): a powerful
   plugin written in Lua that I, personally, was never able to wrap my head